analogjs/language-tools/INSTALLATION.md

 AnalogJS Language Features can be added to Visual Studio Code by installing the [plugin](https://marketplace.visualstudio.com/items?itemName=AnalogJS.vscode-analog)

+## WebStorm

+WebStorm has its own plugin for AnalogJS, you can find it [here](https://plugins.jetbrains.com/plugin/23913-analog)

 ## Neovim

 To get the language features working in Neovim some additional configuration is required.